eve102/eve102/README.md

 if you ever call my seita skin "milkman" dni.

-current hyperfixations : alice in borderland, ace attorney, squid game, grave of the fireflies, studio ghibli,LEGEND OF ZELDA.
-PLS INT IF YOU FW WITH THIS. cookie run: ovenbreak,eddsworld, and apex legends!
+current hyperfixations : alice in borderland, ace attorney, saiki k!, grave of the fireflies, studio ghibli,LEGEND OF ZELDA.
+PLS INT IF YOU KNOW THIS. cookie run: ovenbreak,eddsworld, gorillaz! , and apex legends!

 I use like at least 8 skins (3 mostly) so i think youll notice me pretty easily😛😛